stjude-rust-labs/sprocket-action/README.md

 ## Configuration

 The Sprocket GitHub action will load a `sprocket.toml` in the root of your repository, and that can be used to have the same settings in your local development environment as your CI environment.
-All optional inputs to this workflow (aside from `action`  and `skip-config-search`) can be supplied in your TOML instead.
+All optional inputs to this GitHub Action (aside from `action`  and `skip-config-search`) can be supplied in your TOML instead.

 See the [configuration overview](https://sprocket.bio/configuration/overview.html) on [sprocket.bio](https://sprocket.bio/) for more information.